Javascript Menu by Deluxe-Menu.com

 5. Entrants

-(a) A single-operator station is operated by one person, who receives no assistance whatsoever from any other person in operating, log-keeping, checking and so on, and who does not receive notification of callsign information by packet, telnet, telephone or any other method including wide band (greater than 3khz) skimmer and skimmer-like technologies.
+(a) A single-operator station is operated by one person, who receives no assistance whatsoever from any other person in operating, log-keeping, checking and so on, and who does not receive notification of callsign information by packet, telnet, telephone or any other method including wideband (greater than 3 kHz) skimmer and skimmer-like technologies.

 (b) Multi-operator entries are those not covered by 5(a).
 One operator must act as Entrant and submit the entry.

-(c) All transmitters and receivers used by the entrant must be located within a single 500-meter diameter circle or within the property limits of the station address, whichever is greater.
-All antennas used by the entrant must be physically connected by wires to the transmitters and receivers used by the entrant.
-An entrant's remote station is determined by the physical location of the transmitters, receivers, and antennas.
-Only one station may be used by the entrant during the contest period.
-That means, for example, that an entrant may not work themself by use of a second, remote, station nor may that second station be used to aid the operation of the entrant's station.
+(3) Only one station may be used by the entrant during the contest period.
+That means, for example, that an entrant may not work themself by use of a remote station, nor may that second station be used to aid the operation of the entrant's station.

 (e) SPECIAL EVENT STATIONS